Submitty/submitty.github.io/_docs/instructor/course_management/managing_enrollment.md

 1. Instructors can add graders in bulk to their course from the "Manage Graders" tab from the navigation bar of their course page.

-2. Prepare a comma separated values file with 5-8 columns and no header row:
+2. Prepare a comma separated values file with as many columns as needed, labeled with a single header row.
+The format is the same as for [uploading students](/instructor/course_management/managing_enrollment#add-students-by-bulk-file-csv-upload), with the following changes:

-    ```
-    username, first name, last name, email, grader group, preferred first name (optional), preferred last name (optional), registration section (optional)
-    ```

-    * Registration section can be custom, for example NULL or STAFF.
-    * Grader group can be a number 1-4.
-For more information: see [User Group or Role](/sysadmin/troubleshooting/user_access_level#user-access-level) documentation

-    You can also supply just the username column, and rest of the fields will be auto-filled with the existing user data and a default value for grader-group as 'Limited Access Grader' (3) will be used.
+    * "Registration Section": Registration Section is a comma-separated list of sections the grader will grade, e.g. `"1,2,4"`.
+The sections should be split by commas only, and enclosed in quotation marks.
+    * "Registration Type": All users uploaded will be set to "staff", and the "Group" column will be ignored.

 3. Click on the "Upload Graderlist" button in the upper right.
 Select your prepared .csv file and press "Submit"